krysiadev/100-days-of-code/log.md

 **Today's Progress**: Finished CSS Layout Basics and Responsive Design.

 **Thoughts:** I think it's time to make some kind of really basic webpage completely from scratch so I can make sure I've mastered the different layout techniques before doing the standalone Flexbox course.
 I've used Flexbox before, but I haven't had a solid foundation on CSS layouts so it'll be good to get everything the 'right' way.

+### Day 3: May 7, 2019

+**Today's Progress**: Worked on Intro to Git.

+**Thoughts:** The last time I learned git I didn't really use it much, so hopefully it sticks this time.
+I've been super tired but I'm still trying to get in at least 20-30 steps on Treehouse each day.
+I tried to code a small layout project from scratch and kinda came up braindead.
+I'm going to try again tomorrow.
+The hardest part is coming up with fake content to make a fake webpage, honestly.